Carnival Sunshine: History

+On 6 March 2012, Carnival announced that Destiny would undergo a US$155-million dollar refit, and renaming of the ship as Carnival Sunshine.
 Carnival Destiny went into dry dock in Trieste, Italy in 2013 to be refitted and renamed Carnival Sunshine.
 The refitting, which was completed in May 2013, was delayed by a month to install new back-up generator systems.
+The ship was re-launched on 5 May 2013.

-In late 2021, Carnival Sunshine was repainted into Carnival's new livery.
+In May 2023, the ship suffered extensive damage in a storm.
+Some crew were evacuated from their cabins due to flooding, and the crew bar was destroyed.

 Layout

-Following a multimillion-dollar refurbishment in 2005, Carnival Destiny featured three pools, a variety of dining options, lounges, nightclubs, a casino and a spa.
-Carnival Destiny received more modifications in 2010, including a movie screen on the Lido deck and cabin renovations.
+Following a multi-million-dollar refurbishment in 2005, Carnival Destiny featured three pools, a variety of dining options, lounges, nightclubs, a casino and a spa.
+Carnival Destiny received more modifications when in drydock to fix a propulsion problem in 2010, including a movie screen on the Lido deck and cabin renovations.

-On 6 March 2012, Carnival announced that Destiny would undergo a US$155-million dollar refit, and renaming of the ship as Carnival Sunshine.
-The ship was re-launched on 5 May 2013.
-The refit included a racing themed waterpark with one of the biggest slides in Carnival's fleet.
+The 2013 refit included a racing themed waterpark with one of the biggest slides in Carnival's fleet.

 Areas of operation

 Other than an 18-day cruise across the Atlantic to position her for the refit in Italy, the ship has always operated from ports in the United States cruising primarily to Caribbean destinations.
-The Carnival Sunshine is primarily doing three to five night voyages from Charleston that visit Nassau, Freeport, Half Moon Cay, and Princess Cays.
-The ship also participated in the fun ship meet up in March 2022 to commemorate Carnival's 50th anniversary.
-It will also do various ten day voyages that visit St. Thomas, St. Martin, Antigua, St. Kitts, San Juan, Princess Cays, Grand Turk, Aruba, and Bonaire.
+Carnival Sunshine formerly did three- to five-night voyages from Charleston that visited Nassau, Freeport, Half Moon Cay, and Princess Cays.
+She also participated in the fun ship meet up in March 2022 to commemorate Carnival's 50th anniversary.
+Since February 2025, Carnival Sunshine has sailed out of Norfolk, Virginia for year-round cruises to various ports in The Bahamas.